Urban gulls create mess by scavenging food waste, spread their droppings on buildings and pavements and can be very noisy.

 Did you know?

-- Typically, three eggs are laid in each nest
+- Typically, two or three eggs are laid in each nest

-- The majority of gulls in Worcester are lesser black backed or herring gulls
+- The majority of gulls in Worcester are lesser black-backed gulls and herring gulls

 - The average gull life expectancy is 27 years

 - Gulls are given a high level of protection under the law because their numbers are in decline in coastal areas